jacobcassidy/anki-global-features/readme.md

 4. Streamlined comparison answers that work with multiline inputs across all Anki apps.
 5. No limit to how many comparison answers you can have per card. -->

-### 1. Multiline Typed Inputs
+### Multiline Typed Inputs

-**Purpose:**

 **Example:**

 [ADD GIF SCREENSHOT EXAMPLE]

-### 2. Infinity Typed Inputs
+### Infinity Typed Inputs

-**Purpose:**

-_Note: While this feature gives you the ability to add as many typed inputs on a single card as you want, you'll get the most benefit from your study by keeping your cards simple.
-Which mean only using an extra input or two when it makes sense - such as having a short bonus question with a typed input related the original question._
+> Note: While this feature gives you the ability to add as many typed inputs on a single card as you want, you'll get the most benefit from your study by keeping your cards simple.
+Which mean only using an extra input or two when it makes sense - such as having a short bonus question with a typed input related the original question.

 **Example:**

 [ADD GIF SCREENSHOT EXAMPLE]

-### 3. Streamlined Comparison Answers
+### Streamlined Comparison Answers

 Anki currently uses different comparison algorithms for its different Anki apps.
 This gives you different results depending on which device you're using.
 Anki Advance Typed Cards steamlines this by using a single comparison algorithm which is synced across all Anki apps to produce the same comparison results no matter which device you are using.